Can We Keep the Sabbath Any Day of the Week?

 Think of it this way:

 Suppose someone bought you a new cell phone as a gift.
 In using it, you decide you want to change how it displays something or how it operates.
-You don’t understand how the hardware inside the phone works, yet you unscrew the back and start fiddling with the wires and computer chips inside to try to get it to do what you want.
+You don’t understand how the hardware inside the phone works, yet you unscrew the back and start fiddling with the wires and computer chips to try to get it to do what you want.

 Sabbath can’t benefit us in the best way if we’re not enjoying it the way God intended.